|

 Photograph Collection, undated

-10 b & w negatives and 10 b & w contact prints
+10 B/W negatives and 10 B/W contact prints

 SWCPC 159 E2

-This collection consists of images of Fort Stockton, the Hotel Limpia, the Interpretive
+images of Fort Stockton, the Hotel Limpia, the Interpretive Center, Hospital and

-and the Officers Row.
+Officers Row.

-Fort Davis is located on the northern edge of the town of Fort Davis, Texas.
-In
+the northern edge of the town of Fort Davis, Texas.
+In June 1891 Fort

-interpret the story of the fort to the public.
+buildings and interpret the story of the fort to the public.

 Fort Griffin, Texas

-Photograph collection, 1877-1968
+Photograph Collection, 1877-1968

 14 photos, 40 copy prints

-SWCPC 185, E1-E2
+SWCPC 185 E1-E2

-Consists of photographs of Fort Griffin State Park in Shackelford
+Consists of photographs of

-County, Texas, and includes photographs of Chief Johnson, a Tonkawa Indian scout (1877),
+of Chief Johnson, a Tonkawa Indian scout (1877), and reconstruction by the

-and reconstruction by the Civilian Conservation Corps (1935).
+Civilian Conservation Corps (1935).

-Located on the Clear Fork of the Brazos River, Fort Griffin was established in 1867 by
+Located on the Clear Fork of the Brazos River, Fort Griffin was established in

-through the 1870s.
-Fort Griffin was abandoned in 1881, but in the 1930s, the Civilian
+six companies through the 1870s.
+Fort Griffin was abandoned in 1881, but in the

-Conservation Corps reconstructed some of the original buildings and today serves as a
+1930s, the Civilian Conservation Corps reconstructed some of the original

 Fort McKavett